-Rooster Dialects and the Age of Information Posted by Malachi Rempen on Sep 7, 2015 in Uncategorized
+Rooster Dialects and the Age of Information Posted by Malachi Rempen on Sep 7, 2015 in Archived Posts

 You know what I love about the internet?
 I love the fact that you can learn almost everything you need to know by just looking it up, and information about just about everything humanity has ever done is available instantaneously.
 The dumbest things can be checked and, in some cases, verified.